Important Lessons for Creating a Lasting Personal Brand

 Quick Questions About the Signal Sprint

-No. Trying to find your focus area while doing nothing is what keeps you "Busy but Hidden."
-Your focus area is something you discover by taking action, not by thinking alone.
+No. Waiting to find your focus area while doing nothing is what keeps you "Busy but Hidden."
+Your niche is something you discover by taking action, not by thinking alone.
 Start by sharing solutions to small, real problems you face at work right now.
-As you share these "signals," you will see which topics people like and which ones you enjoy solving the most.
-Let the information from your Quick Start guide your brand, instead of trying to guess what people want before you begin.
+As you post, you'll see which topics people engage with and which ones you enjoy most.
+Let that data guide your brand, rather than trying to guess before you begin.

-The goal of a Quick Start isn't to show you are the smartest person; it's to show you are someone who solves problems.
-Experts value seeing your process more than seeing "perfection."
-If you share a critique or a sales plan, explain the reasoning behind your choices.
-Even if someone disagrees with how you did it, they will respect that you are actually doing work and thinking clearly in public.
-Being seen as an expert comes from being helpful, not from being perfect.
+No — the goal isn't to show you are the smartest person, it's to show you are someone who solves problems.
+Experts value seeing your process more than seeing perfection.
+If you share a critique or a plan, explain the reasoning behind your choices.
+Even if someone disagrees with your approach, they will respect that you are working and thinking in public.
+Being seen as an expert comes from being helpful, not from being flawless.

-Don't get stuck making your profile look perfect when you haven't shown any work.
-Spend 10 minutes on a basic description of your job, then spend the rest of your week creating something real to show.
-When someone sees a helpful post from you, they will click your profile to see more of your work, not your "About" section.
-Your recent posts are your real resume; focus on the proof before you focus on the polish.
+Don't get stuck making your profile look perfect when you haven't shown any work yet.
+Spend 10 minutes on a basic job description, then spend the rest of your week creating something real to share.
+When someone sees a helpful post from you, they'll click your profile to see more of your work, not your "About" section.
+Your recent posts are your real resume — focus on the proof before the polish.

 Stop making the glass look nice.